 We are strengthening our capacity to deliver high quality services for vulnerable children in Leeds.
 This is where Social Workers can really make the difference.
 Social Workers will work with families with a wide variety of needs to deliver excellent practice which is consistent throughout the city.
 We want you to inspire us and have a real impact on the way we work.
 In return you will gain the opportunity to develop your professional skills and your career in a challenging but supportive environment.

 *Salary and career structure currently under review.

 We offer a generous financial package for Social Work colleagues which includes a relocation grant of up to £8,000, a maximum of thirty three days annual leave, and the opportunity to join the West Yorkshire Pension Scheme.
 Colleagues can also take advantage of various benefits including childcare vouchers, a bike to work scheme and high street discount vouchers.
-More information can be found under the Downloads tab at the bottom of this page.
+More information can be found under the Documents section on this page.

 We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
 We promote diversity and want a workforce that reflects the population of Leeds.
 Prior to the interview we will request your references.
 Failure to obtain both references will result in your interview being withdrawn.

 Social Work posts are subject to an Enhanced Level Check with the Criminal Records Bureau.
 Application is also subject to you being registered with the General Social Care Council.